Color Analysis

 Checklist:

-• Skip: heavy tweed, dark ponte, flat matte black, dense felt
+• Skip: heavy tweed, dark ponte, flat matte black, and dense felt — dark colors sit outside the light spring true spring aesthetic entirely and flatten the natural radiance of this palette

 Prints and patterns